alkasir/alkasir/README.md

 See [alkasir.com](https://alkasir.com) for general information about the software.

-# INITIAL OPEN SOURCE RELEASE NOTE

-We are in the inital phase of open sourcing the source, platform and tools.
-Some unfinished code is still left to be integrated and published but the official builds are now done from the github repositories.

 ## Hacking

 Se [hacking](hacking.md) for information on how to set up an development environment.